tupatros/igitabo.github.io/privacy-policy.md

 **Effective Date:** [06/09/2025]

-## Igitabo cy’ Indirimbo
+## Igitabo cy’ Indirimbo App and Nyimbo za Wokovu App

 Your privacy is important to us.
-This app does **not** collect, store, or share any personal information.
+These apps do **not** collect, store, or share any personal information.

 ### Information We Do Not Collect